 Zara, in Year 3, has written an excellent opening, retelling a short film- taking flight- using lots of brilliant adverbs.

 Saanvi. in Year 3, has shown excellent reasoning and explaining skills in regards to column subtraction.

-Terry, in Year 3, has been partitioning his numbers whilst using column subtraction.
+Terry, in Year 3, has partitioned his numbers for column subtraction.

 Pola, in Year 3, can partition numbers in order to add and can start to use the inverse to check her answers are correct.

 Edward, in Year 3, has been able to round numbers to the nearest 10.
-He has used investigations to deepen his understanding and has edited his answers and ideas which proves this.
+He has used investigations to deepen his understanding and has edited his answers and ideas to prove this.

-Julia, in Year 3, has demonstrated she can confidently use adverbs to describe verbs.
-As well as responding to her red pen questions to show depth and understanding in her learning.
+Julia, in Year 3, has demonstrated she can confidently use adverbs.
+She has shown depth and understanding in her learning.

 Carla, in Year 3, used atlases and maps to locate and compare between active or extinct volcanoes in relation to the tectonic plates and their movement.